 What shall I work on next term?

-Get a whole-school strategy in place
+Get a whole-school strategy in place.

 Arrange a staff meeting to update the school-wide behaviour management strategy.
 As part of this, make a clear distinction between what conduct is expected in line with the school’s values, what choices should be recognised with a reward and what will lead to restorative action or non-negotiable consequences.

 There are many effective non-verbal strategies that you could explore too.
-Take a look at the interesting ideas in this blog from Teachwire, which gathers 15 top strategies for managing behaviour in primary schools with contributions from heads and teachers.
+Take a look at the exciting ideas in this blog from Teachwire, which gathers 15 top strategies for managing behaviour in primary schools with contributions from heads and teachers.

 Support teachers in delivering consistency

 Whether your school uses reward charts, badges or golden time to reward pupil conduct, it’s a good idea to maintain consistency across classes and year groups.
-That way, children don’t need to relearn different rules as they move through the school.
+That way, children don’t need to relearn different rules as they move through school.

-Not all staff will have the confidence or experience to deal with more serious issues such as stealing or bullying, so provide additional CPD or training where necessary.
-This will help teachers to develop the skills to identify when pastoral support is appropriate and form go-to strategies for encouraging pupils to make good choices.
+Not all staff will have the confidence or experience to deal with more severe issues such as stealing or bullying, so provide additional CPD or training where necessary.
+This will help teachers develop the skills to identify when pastoral support is appropriate and form go-to strategies for encouraging pupils to make good choices.

 Put special dates in the school calendar each term to celebrate and reward the positive choices being made across your school.

-Whether it’s an award for kindness offered to an individual child or a badge for most helpful class, it will give everyone something to work towards and keep the positive message going throughout the school year.
+Whether it’s an award for kindness offered to an individual child or a badge for the most helpful class, it will give everyone something to work towards and keep the positive message going throughout the school year.